What Researchers Did

 Study Limitations

-A limitation of this study is its retrospective, observational design from a single center without a randomized control group.
+A limitation of this study is its retrospective, observational design from a single center without a randomised control group.